 Under Thai Law majority share ownership by foreigners in a Thai company, although not forbidden, is severely restricted.
 As a result, most non-Thais will opt for a majority Thai shareholding (51%) in their company.
 Exceptions are made for American Nationals (under the Thai American Treaty of Amity) or businesses with BOI (Board of Investment) privileges (mostly manufacturing plants) in which case 100% foreign ownership is allowed subject to certain conditions.
 The Thai majority shareholder(s) does, however, not necessarily have to be a director or have any signatory rights for that matter.
 A non-Thai may, in theory, engage in business in the form of a single proprietorship, limited company, limited partnership, a joint venture, a branch of a foreign corporation, a representative office or a regional office.

 The three types of partnership in Thailand differ principally in the liability attached to each.

 An unregistered ordinary partnership has partners who are jointly liable, without any limitation on the partnership’s total obligations.
 A new partner becomes liable for all obligations incurred by the partnership before or after his association with the partnership.
 This type of partnership is not a legal entity and is subject to taxation as if it were an individual.

-A registered ordinary partnership is a juridical entity having a separate and distinct personality from each of the partners by virtue of its registration with the Commercial Registrar.
+A registered ordinary partnership is a juridical entity having a separate and distinct personality from each of the partners under its registration with the Commercial Registrar.
 A registered ordinary partnership is treated as a corporate entity for tax purposes.